Peppermint (2018 film): Plot

-A woman is engaged in a brutal fight with a man in a car and finally kills him with a shot to his head.
-Five years earlier, the woman, Riley North, was working as a banker struggling to make ends meet.
+A woman is engaged in a brutal fight with a man in a car and finally kills him with a shot to the head.
+Five years earlier, the woman, Riley North, is working as a banker struggling to make ends meet.
 Her husband, Chris, owns a failing mechanic shop.
 They have a ten-year-old daughter, Carly.
 Chris's friend tries to talk him into robbing Diego Garcia, a powerful drug lord.
 Chris turns him down, but not before Garcia has already discovered his involvement and ordered his men to make an example of him.
 Riley and Chris take Carly out for pizza and to a carnival for her birthday.
-As the family walks to the car, Diego's men gun down Carly and Chris in a drive-by shooting.
+As the family walk to the car, Diego's men gun down Carly and Chris in a drive-by shooting.
 Riley is wounded but survives.
 Despite her injuries, Riley can positively identify the shooters.
 The detectives handling the case are hesitant to pursue charges against the three, as they are members of Garcia's drug cartel, which wields considerable influence.
-Detective Beltran explains to his partner, Carmichael, that the last detective who tried to bring Garcia to justice was found murdered.
+Detective Beltran explains to his partner, Carmichael, that the last detective who tried to bring Garcia to justice was murdered.

-Before the preliminary hearing, Riley is visited by the perpetrator's lawyer, who tries to bribe her.
+Before the preliminary hearing, Riley is visited by the perpetrators' lawyer, who tries to bribe her.
 She refuses the bribe, but the lawyer notices she has anti-psychotic medication at home and uses this information to paint her as an unreliable witness.
 Judge Stevens, who is secretly on the cartel's payroll, declares there is insufficient evidence to allow the perpetrators to stand trial and dismisses the case, while the prosecuting lawyers do nothing.
 Outraged, Riley tries to attack her family's killers, but is tasered and placed on a psychiatric hold in a mental institution.
 En route, she escapes and vanishes.
 Five years later, Detectives Beltran and Carmichael arrive at the site of the carnival and find the three shooters hanging from a ferris wheel, having been executed by Riley.
 The executions attract the attention of FBI agent Lisa Inman, who meets with Beltran and Carmichael.
 Inman explains that before vanishing, Riley robbed the bank she used to work at, and that she has now returned, having stolen various assault rifles and ammunition from a gun store.